tclindner/npm-package-json-lint/README.md

   3. Message - example: author is required
   4. Rule Type - example: required

 As mentioned in the "Commands and configuration" section there are two ways to specify rule sets.
 The first is using `--rule` to specify a given rule.
 This will run npm-package-json-lint with just this rule.
+The second is providing a configuration object.
+As of v2.7.0, there are multiple ways to provide a [configuration object](https://github.com/tclindner/npm-package-json-lint/wiki/configuration).

+  1. Adding a `--rules-file` to the command to specify a JSON file.
+This file is typically named [`.npmpackagejsonlintrc`](https://github.com/tclindner/npm-package-json-lint/wiki/npm-package-json-lint-rc); however, you may optionally add a .json extension if you prefer.
+  2. Add a `npmPackageJsonLintConfig` property in `package.json` file
+  3. Add a `npmpackagejsonlint.config.js` file that exports a config object in the current working directory.
+  4. Add a global `.npmpackagejsonlintrc.json` file in the root of your user directory
-The second is using `--rules-file` to specify a JSON file, named [`.npmpackagejsonlintrc`](https://github.com/tclindner/npm-package-json-lint/wiki/npm-package-json-lint-rc), to run a set of rules.
-If neither of the options above are specified then npm-package-json-lint looks for a global [`.npmpackagejsonlintrc`](https://github.com/tclindner/npm-package-json-lint/wiki/npm-package-json-lint-rc) file in the root of your user directory.
+  5. Add a global `npmpackagejsonlint.config.js` file that exports a config object in the root of your user directory

 ### Configuring rules